Armienn/IdentifyingUniqueName/README.md

 `datua-docedu-900312`

-## Number to Word Conversion
+## Decimal to Syllabic Numeral Conversion

-The following describes the conversion from a two digit number to a two character syllable.
-Larger numbers may be converted by performing this conversion two digits at a time.
+The following is a short description of the how to generate syllabic numerals.
+More details can be found [here](https://github.com/Armienn/SyllabicNumerals).

 A number `n` between 0 and 99 is converted by finding `c = floor(n / 5)` and `v = n % 5`.
 A syllable is then constructed by taking first the character at index `c` in: `_bcdfghjklmnprstvwxz`, and then the character at index `v` in: `aeiou`.
 Thus from 19 we get `c = 3` and `v = 4`, which results in the syllable "du".
 The number 3 would result in "\_o", but "\_" can be safely be dropped, leaving "o".

 Some longer examples:
 - 488352 > lovomi
 - 00732 > abihi (alternatively bihi, in the same way that 00732 = 732)
-- 49224178 > lufiketo
+- 49024178 > luiketo

 ## Redundant IDUNs